-WWU's Huxley College offers Master of Science Degrees in Environmental Science; Environmental Science, Marine & Estuarine Science; Master of Arts Degree in Environmental Studies (Includes a 4-quarter option for Urban Planning); and a Master's of Education in Environmental Education (NOTE: The M.Ed Environmental Education is currently being revised and not accepting new students at this time).
-Normally, a student chooses one of these options and, with the help of a faculty adviser, an individual Plan of Study is designed building on Huxley College courses and, when appropriate, courses from other departments.
+WWU's Huxley College offers Master of Science degrees in Environmental Science and in Environmental Science, Marine & Estuarine Science; a Master of Arts degree in Environmental Studies (Includes a 4-quarter option for Urban Planning); and a Master's of Education in Environmental Education (NOTE: The M.Ed Environmental Education is currently being revised and not accepting new students at this time).
+Normally, a student chooses one of these options and, with the help of a faculty adviser, designs an individual Plan of Study.
+This plan is built on Huxley College courses and, when appropriate, courses from other departments.
 Huxley's M.S. programs require a thesis, while the M.A. and M.Ed. have a thesis or field project option.